solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         )
     ```

+**X#** todo: put image of output here.

 As expected, the result is `False`.
 Still, you can identify that, while running the query, Synapse has also cached the result set.
 Run the following query to get the execution steps:

     ```sql
     SELECT